CodePath-ios-group7-project/CodePath-ios-project/README.md

 **Required Must-have Stories**

++ The users can list items
+  1. The users can upload photos of the items
-* The users can upload used items
+  2. The users can upload text detail description of the items
+  3. The users can list price of the items
+* The users can create an account and log in
+* The users can fill in their personal information for their user profile
 * The users communicate through a messaging system
-* The users can process transactions to buy used items
+* The users can locate users and search for used items near their location
-* The users can locate users and used items near the location
+* The users can look at a feed of nearby used items
+* The users can look at more details of an item by tapping on it

 **Optional Nice-to-have Stories**

-* [fill in your required user stories here]
-* ...
+* The users can pay online for their items

 ### 2. Screen Archetypes